 1800s: William Jarvis & the Vermont Connection

 There’s plenty of stitches in this tale we could pull on between the advent of the Merino breed and William Jarvis’s entrance on the stage in the early 1800’s (not quite GOT-level, but plenty of gnarly stuff happened, enough said).
 But we’re going to zoom in on William, who as Thomas Jefferson’s Consul to Portugal, is the guy who brought Merino Wool — under some duress we’d add — to Vermont.
 And doesn’t that at least have the ring of an old school crime thriller?
 Maybe a little?

 Here’s how it went down.
 William already owned a farm in what would become Vermont.
 And as Kimberly notes, he always had his fellow Americans on his mind, in particular how to better the lives of Vermont farmers.
 He’d become aware of Merino Wool’s unique qualities and value.
 It was a short leap then to making the most of things when the Napoleonic wars broke out.
 All of a sudden, “a lot of the Spanish nobility were in trouble,” says Kimberly, “needed to move out of the country, and they needed cash, fast.”
-In that time, an animal like the Merino sheep was like cashing in all those hot bitcoins.
+In that time, an animal from the Merino breed of sheep was like cashing in all those hot bitcoins.

 With the chaos of invasion bearing down, William bought up what became the foundation of the Merino Wool industry in Vermont and the US.
 He didn’t start small.
 According to the Vermont Merino Sheep Breeders Association, over 15,000 Spanish sheep arrived at ports up and down the East Coast.